Road Tripping with Your Pet: A Guide

 We do have some advice on flying with pets.
-But during a pandemic, a road trip might be a better option for safe, relaxing time away this Easter.
+But during a pandemic, a road trip might be a better option for safe, relaxing time away.

 Holiday road trips with your pets